-Adding to the tension has been an increase in cross-border firing between the Indian and Pakistani militaries, raising questions about whether a cease-fire that has been in place since 2003 may be breaking down.
-In August 2014, the two sides engaged in intense firing and shelling along their international border (called the working boundary) and across the Line of Control (LoC) that divides Kashmir.
-India’s Border Security Force Director noted that the firing across the international border was the worst it had been since India and Pakistan fought a war in 1971.44 Tensions were defused following a phone call between the Directors General of Military Operations in which they mutually agreed to stop the firing.
+The broader military and strategic dynamic between India and Pakistan remains volatile and has arguably grown more so since the May 2014 election of Bharatiya Janata Party (BJP) leader Narendra Modi as India’s prime minister.
+While Modi initially sought to extend an olive branch by inviting Pakistani Prime Minister Nawaz Sharif to his swearing-in ceremony, he subsequently called off foreign secretary–level talks that were scheduled for August 2014 to express anger over a Pakistani official’s meeting with Kashmiri separatist leaders.
+During the same month, the two sides engaged in intense firing and shelling along their international border (called the working boundary) and across the Line of Control (LoC) that divides Kashmir.
+The director of India’s Border Security Force noted that the firing across the international border was the worst it had been since the war between India and Pakistan in 1971.
 A similar escalation in border tensions occurred again in December 2014 when a series of firing incidents over a one-week period resulted in the deaths of at least five Pakistani soldiers and one Indian soldier.

-On December 25, 2015, Prime Minister Modi made an impromptu visit to Lahore to meet with Nawaz Sharif.
+On December 25, 2015, a meeting did occur when Prime Minister Modi made an impromptu visit to Lahore to meet with Pakistani Prime Minister Sharif, the first visit to Pakistan by an Indian leader in 12 years.
 The visit created enormous goodwill between the two countries and raised hope that official dialogue would soon resume.
-However, six days later, JeM militants attacked the Indian airbase at Pathankot, killing seven Indian security personnel.
-India has provided information on the attackers to Pakistan and demanded action against JeM.
-Official Indo–Pakistani dialogue thus remains deadlocked even though the two sides are reportedly communicating quietly through their foreign secretaries and national security advisers.
+Again, however, violence marred the new opening.
+Six days after the meeting, JeM militants attacked the Indian airbase at Pathankot, killing seven Indian security personnel.
+India has provided information on the attackers to Pakistan and has demanded action against JeM, but to no avail.

 With terrorist groups operating relatively freely in Pakistan and maintaining links to the country’s military and intelligence services, there is a moderate risk that the two countries might climb the military escalation ladder and eventually engage in all-out conflict.
-Pakistan’s nuclear weapons capability appears to have acted as a deterrent against Indian military escalation both during the 2001–2002 military crisis and following the 2008 Mumbai attacks, but the Indian government would be under great pressure to react strongly in the face of a terrorist provocation.
-Pakistan’s recent focus on incorporating tactical nuclear weapons into its warfighting doctrine has also raised concern that if conflict does break out, there is now a higher risk of nuclear exchange.45
+Pakistan’s nuclear weapons capability appears to have acted as a deterrent against Indian military escalation both during the 2001–2002 military crisis and following the 2008 Mumbai attacks, but the Indian government would be under great pressure to react strongly in the face of another major terrorist provocation.
+Pakistan’s recent focus on incorporating tactical nuclear weapons into its warfighting doctrine has also raised concern that if conflict does break out, there is now a higher risk of nuclear exchange.57

 Summary: Indian military retaliation against a Pakistan-backed terrorist strike against India could include targeted air strikes on terrorist training camps inside Pakistan.
 This would likely lead to broader military conflict with some prospect of escalating to a nuclear exchange.
 Neither side desires another general war.
 Both countries have limited objectives and have demonstrated their intent to avoid escalation, but this is a delicate calculation.

-The Chinese are building up military infrastructure and expanding a network of road, rail, and air links in the border areas.
-To meet these challenges, the BJP government has also committed to expanding infrastructure development along India’s disputed border with China, especially in the Indian states of Arunachal Pradesh and Sikkim.
+The Chinese continue to enjoy an advantage over India in terms of military infrastructure and along the Line of Actual Control (LAC) that separates Indian-controlled territory from Chinese-controlled territory and continue to expand a network of road, rail, and air links in the border areas.
+To meet these challenges, the government of Prime Minister Modi has committed to expanding infrastructure development along India’s disputed border with China, especially in the Indian states of Arunachal Pradesh and Sikkim, but progress has been slow.
 Although China currently holds a decisive military edge over India, New Delhi is engaged in an ambitious military modernization program.

-The BDCA affirms that neither side will use its military capability against the other and proposes opening a hotline between the two countries’ military headquarters, instituting meetings between border personnel in all sectors, and ensuring that neither side tails the other’s patrols along the Line of Actual Control (LAC).48 The agreement also includes language stipulating that in the event the two sides come face-to-face, they “shall exercise maximum self-restraint, refrain from any provocative actions, not use force or threaten to use force against the other side, treat each other with courtesy, and prevent exchange of armed conflict.”49
+The Border Defense and Cooperation Agreement (BDCA) signed during then-Prime Minister Manmohan Singh’s visit to China in October 2013 affirms that neither side will use its military capabilities against the other, proposes a hotline between the two countries’ military headquarters, institutes meetings between border personnel in all sectors, and ensures that neither side tails the other’s patrols along the LAC.61 The agreement also includes language stipulating that in the event the two sides come face-to-face, they “shall exercise maximum self-restraint, refrain from any provocative actions, not use force or threaten to use force against the other side, treat each other with courtesy and prevent exchange of armed conflict.”62

 Threats to the Commons